mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

  - Synchronized collapsed channel sidebar categories on the server.
  - Empty state is no longer off-centered in the **Channel Switcher**.
  - Ephemeral message created from call response ``markdown`` field is now posted by bot.
- - Added improvements and fixes for the custom status feature, such as fixed an issue where recently selected statuses were missing from the **Set a Status** confirmation screen and updated **Mobile Push Notifications** text in **Account Settings** to refer to user **availability** instead of **online status**.
+ - Added improvements and fixes for the custom status feature.
+For example, fixed an issue where recently selected statuses were missing from the **Set a Status** confirmation screen, and updated the **Mobile Push Notifications** text in **Account Settings** to refer to user **availability** instead of **online status**.
- - Moved the user status in the channel switcher to overlap with avatar and added a URL 'Slug' information to channel names in Channel Switcher.
+ - Moved the user status in the channel switcher to overlap with user avatars, and added URL 'Slug' information to channel names in the channel switcher.

 #### Administration
  - Paused admin advisor notifications from triggering.